Meituan-Dianping/koa-restql/README.md

 qs.stringify({a: 1, b:2}) // => a=1&b=2
 ```

-To understand RestQL querystring, there is only 3 rules:
+To understand RestQL querystring, there are only 3 rules:

 * Every keys in querystring **not** start with `_`, will be directly used as `where` option for `sequelize#query()`.
 Example: